SetropLeo/Admin_Dashboard_POS-back/helper/STEPS.md

       - Used to install UUID typings

-      **TYPEORM**
+      **REFLECT-METADATA**
-  - "npm install typeorm"
+  - "npm install reflect-metadata"
-      - Used to encapsulate the code needed to manipulate the data
-      - Interact directly with an object in the same language you're using instead of SQL
+      - IDK what it does

       **TYPESCRIPT**